 Who will be notified of a confirmed positive case in the school and how?

 All close contacts will receive a phone call from the JCC COVID-19 Designee with instructions for self-quarantine.
 An email with instructions will be sent following the phone call.
-A school-wide notification email will be sent to all Nursery School families as well.

 Who is a close contact?